MogwaiMomo/capstone/README.md

 1. DONE - Some words are more frequent than others - what are the distributions of word frequencies?

-2. What are the frequencies of 2-grams and 3-grams in the dataset?
+2. DONE - What are the frequencies of 2-grams and 3-grams in the dataset?

-- Make sure to do the full data (not just a sample) once the code has been written before moving on to next question

 3. How many unique words do you need in a frequency sorted dictionary to cover 50% of all word instances in the language?
 90%?